dimo414/ProfileGem/README.md

 # ProfileGem

-*A shell configuration utility to compartmentalize and manage your terminal utilities and state*
+*A shell configuration utility to compartmentalize and manage your terminal utilities and environment*

-ProfileGem provides a structured way to configure your terminal, as a more robust alternative to editing `.bashrc` or `.bash_profile`.
+ProfileGem provides a structured way to configure your terminal, as a more robust alternative to editing `.bashrc` or `.bash_profile` directly.
 At a basic level, it provides structured files to define aliases, functions, environment variables, commands to execute at login, and cron jobs.
 More powerfully, this behavior can be split into separate parts, called gems, to compartmentalize and customize your environment based on the needs of the user/machine being used.